 The MAIF Agreement

-Individuals, as well as ABA members and volunteers, are able to lodge a complaint with your local Federal member of parliament.
+Individuals, as well as ABA members and volunteers, are able to lodge a complaint with the Department of Health.

 If you receive a letter stating that your complaint is out of scope of the Agreement or that the company is not in breach of the MAIF Agreement, do not be discouraged.
 Statistics are kept on all complaints handled by the secretariat and these are used to inform the Health Minister of the types of concerns that people have.
 They will also used for future reviews of the Agreement.

 Breastmilk substitutes have a legitimate role to play in circumstances where a child is not breastfed and cannot access expressed or donor breastmilk.
 However, inappropriate formula promotion and early introduction of solid foods undermines breastfeeding which is why the WHO Code came into effect.
 The Australian Breastfeeding Association stills upholds an expectation that the protective measures afforded by the WHO Code would be implemented in full.
 The Australian National Breastfeeding Strategy 2010-2015 notes: